Yandex Cloud

 network-ssd-nonreplicated, network-ssd-io-m3 93 28,000/5,600 110/82

-To increase the maximum IOPS and bandwidth values and make throttling less likely, increase the storage size.
+To increase the maximum IOPS and bandwidth values and make throttling less likely, expand the storage.

 Can I connect to cluster hosts over SSH or get superuser privileges on hosts?Can I connect to cluster hosts over SSH or get superuser privileges on hosts?